mikemackintosh/titan/README.md

 Titan
 =====

 Titan was designed with one large goal in mind, continuous reporting.
 The framework is tied closely with the Mac OS X core to detect an active Internet connection and push any reports which may have been blocked.

 Origination
 -----------
 Titan spawned from the hard work of the MIDAS/Tripyarn project, a Etsy/Facebook masterpiece.
-Although effective, MIDAS uses syslog as a reporting mechanism.
-This is great, but we already log over 500 million logs a day from our services.
-We wanted to create a RESTful interface with anomaly detection and hooks that can report and take action immediately, rather than having to parse through a butt-load of logs at a later time.
+We wanted to create a framework that was easily extended and simply managed by utilities like Chef/Puppet.
+Additionally, MIDAS used Syslog to report back to a centralized logging service.
+This is great, but we wanted a solution that would store/queue results and relay them when an Internet connection was detected.

 Features
 --------

 The following features are currently supported in Titan:

+  - Dynamic module loading
   - Easy 3rd-party module installation
-  - Dynamic module loading
-  - Added PHP runtime for modules
+  - Supports Python, Ruby, Bash, Perl or PHP module runtimes
+  - REST endpoint and reporting via Olympus
   - Inventory management __[in dev]__
   - Local report viewing __[in dev]__
   - Customizable reporting mechanism __[in dev]__